francescoalemanno/GoES/readme.md

 **Functionality**

-* **`Opt` function:** This core function performs the CMA-ES optimization.
+**`Opt` function:** This core function performs the CMA-ES optimization.
 It takes the following arguments:

 * `fn`: A user-defined function representing the objective function to be optimized.
 This function should accept a slice of `float64` values as input and return a single `float64` value representing the cost or fitness of the solution.
 * `mu`: An initial mean vector of `float64` values, defining the starting point of the search in the solution space.
 * `sigma`: An initial standard deviation vector of `float64` values, determining the initial search radius around the mean vector.
 * `cfg` (optional): A configuration object of type `Config` (see below) to customize optimization parameters.
-* **`DefaultOpt` function:** This convenience function calls `Opt` with default configuration values suitable for many common optimization problems.
-   * `fn`: A user-defined function representing the objective function to be optimized.
-This function should accept a slice of `float64` values as input and return a single `float64` value representing the cost or fitness of the solution.
-    * `mu`: An initial mean vector of `float64` values, defining the starting point of the search in the solution space.
-    * `sigma`: An initial standard deviation vector of `float64` values, determining the initial search radius around the mean vector.
-* **`TunedOpt` function:** This convenience function calls `Opt` with a configuration which is tuned according to the user cost-function.
-Running this tuned optimised is more expensive than using `Opt` directly but it may lead to better results.
-   * `fn`: A user-defined function representing the objective function to be optimized.
-This function should accept a slice of `float64` values as input and return a single `float64` value representing the cost or fitness of the solution.
-    * `mu`: An initial mean vector of `float64` values, defining the starting point of the search in the solution space.
-    * `sigma`: An initial standard deviation vector of `float64` values, determining the initial search radius around the mean vector.

 **Configuration**

-The `Config` struct allows fine-tuning the optimization process:
+The **`Config()` function:** returns a struct that allows fine-tuning the optimization process, it has the following paramets:

 * `Generations`: The maximum number of generations for the EA to run (default: 300).
 * `PopSize`: The population size (number of candidate solutions) per generation (default: automatically determined based on problem dimensionality).